ManipDreamer3D : Synthesizing Plausible Robotic Manipulation Video with Occupancy-aware 3D Trajectory: Related Works

 \subsection{Robotic Trajectory Planning}

-Trajectory planning is a critical component in robotics, particularly in vision-language navigation (VLN)~\cite{zhang2024uni, wei2025omniindoor3d} and vision-language-action (VLA) tasks~\cite{kim2024openvla}.
-A common paradigm of path planning in VLN involves constructing a global representation of the environment to support subsequent path planning.
-For instance, \cite{wang2025instruction} proposes a method that samples path proposals via a random walk strategy and scores them using a multi-modal transformer within a global 3D semantic map.
+Trajectory planning is a critical component in robotics and autonoumous driving, including vision-language navigation (VLN)~\cite{zhang2024uni, wei2025omniindoor3d, chen2025splat, chen2025streamkvstreamingvideoquestionanswering, huang2024s3g, wei2024emd} and vision-language-action (VLA) tasks~\cite{kim2024openvla, cao2025fastdrivevla}.
+A common paradigm of path planning in VLN involves constructing a global representation of the environment followed by subsequent path planning for mobile robots.
+For instance, \cite{wang2025instruction} proposes a method that samples path proposals via a random walk strategy and scores them using a multi-modal transformer.
 Alternatively, some studies leverage large language models (LLMs) for reasoning and planning based on human instructions and visual observations.
 NavGPT \cite{zhou2024navgpt} utilizes a supportive interaction and memory tracking framework, while \cite{chen-etal-2024-mapgpt} employs a global topological node map to enhance spatial reasoning for LLMs.

-In contrast to VLN's global planning focus, the VLA field prioritizes sequential action prediction in an implicit target-approaching manner, often generating short-term action chunks rather than explicit global paths \cite{pmlr-v229-zitkovich23a, kim2024openvla, black2410pi0}.
-For instance, OpenVLA processes the current observation to output the next 16 actions chunk (15 Hz control) or 8 actions chunk (5 Hz control) in relative coordinates, while $\pi_{0}$\cite{black2410pi0} employs a 50-step action horizon.
-These predicted actions are subsequently refined into executable trajectories by low-level controllers using inverse-dynamics systems, typically through numerical algorithms like RRT and CHOMP.
+In contrast to VLN's global planning focus, the VLA field prioritizes real-time action prediction in a target-approaching manner, often generating short-term action chunks\cite{pmlr-v229-zitkovich23a, kim2024openvla, black2410pi0}.
+For instance, OpenVLA processes the current observation and outputs the next 16 (8) delta actions chunk under 15 Hz(5 Hz) control, while $\pi_{0}$\cite{black2410pi0} employs a 50-step action horizon.
+These predicted actions are subsequently refined into executable subtle executable trajectories by low-level controllers using numerical algorithms, like RRT\cite{lavalle1998rapidly} and CHOMP\cite{ratliff2009chomp}.

-Unlike VLA models that predict conditional action distributions based on observation history and robot states, robotic manipulation video generation requires globally optimal paths that are both efficient and physically plausible.
-To address this, we propose planning complete 3D trajectories in occupancy space, optimized using a CHOMP-inspired method.
-We detail this trajectory planning approach in the first part of our method.
+Unlike VLA models that predict conditional action distributions from observation history and robot states, robotic manipulation video generation models benefit from being provided with globally optimal paths that unlocks holistic semantic understanding of a task.
+To realize this, we propose planning complete 3D trajectories in occupancy space, optimized via a CHOMP-inspired method.
+We detail this trajectory planning approach in the path planning section.